bassplayer7/devdocs/guides/v2.0/frontend-dev-guide/themes/product-video.md

   </tbody>
 </table>

-The options are set in the `config.xml` of you custom module.
+The options are set in the `config.xml` of your custom module.

 Example: